TIBHannover/oersi-backend/README.md

     * Provides a Map **LabelKey** -> **LabelValue** as result in format Json
 * **_ContactController_**: Create contact requests **/api/contact/**
     * Internal use - this is not part of the public API
-    * User messages can be sent via Mail to the support address of the oersi instance
+    * User messages can be sent via Mail to the support address of the search index instance
-        * Configure `spring.mail`-Properties and `oersi.support.mail` for this in _oersi.properties_
+        * Configure `spring.mail`-Properties and `oersi.support.mail` for this in _search_index.properties_
 * **_oEmbedController_**: Provide an [oEmbed](https://oembed.com/) API **/api/oembed-json** and **/api/oembed-xml**
     * supports only types `video` and `link` at the moment
     * thumbnails are available whenever the `image` at the resource is available and the dimension match